HuaYuXiao/Mass-measurament-system/README.md

 ### Model fitting

 In order to secure the simulative model of the system, we conduct several experients.
 For a given mass, the accerleration can be obtained from the above program.
 In case of accidental error, we repeat tests on each mass sample for 4 or more times.
 If there exists a piece of abnormal data, we will drop it out directly and try again.
+After getting the neccesary mass and accerlation data pair, we write it into an **.csv** file.

 ![image](https://github.com/HuaYuXiao/Mass-measurament-system-based-on-Newton-s-Second-Law/assets/117464811/49a7b55f-da20-4b28-a096-0db25ee001d1)

+Since our model is non-linear and negative relative, we apply `curve_fit` to carry out model fitting work. `func()` defines the object function form, which has been explained before.

 ```python
 import pandas as pd